portainer/portainer-docs/docs/v2.0/services/options.md

 ### Networks

-You can define one or more networks to you service, even, after of deploy it.
-You only need to create your network and then, select from the dropdown list.
+You can define one or more networks for your service; this can even been done after it has been deployed.
+You only need to <b>create your network</b> and then, select from the dropdown list.

 ![options](assets/options-4.png)

 ### Published Ports

-Here, you can publish ports to access to this container from outside the host.
+Here, you can publish ports to access this container from outside the host.
 You can set new or modify the current ports.

 ![options](assets/options-5.png)

 ### Host file entries

-When you need to specify manually a hostname or url, you can set up from here and associated that URL to a internal or external IP Address.
+This is used when you need to manually specify a hostname or url; associat the URL to an internal or external IP Address.

 ![options](assets/options-6.png)